pkoerner6/IUCLID-Decoder/README.md

 Clearly describe the issue, including steps to reproduce it, expected behavior, and any relevant logs or screenshots.

 ### Seeking Support
-For questions about understanding, using, or extending ```parse_iuclid```, we encourage you to use the GitHub Discussions feature.
+For questions about understanding, using, or extending ```iuclid_decoder```, we encourage you to use the GitHub Discussions feature.
 This platform is better suited for support queries than the issue tracker.